JuanMorenoDeveloper/earth001.github.io/_posts/2020-10-23-integration-test-with-testcontainers.md

 # Test Levels

-According to the test levels pyramid of [Mike Cohn](https://martinfowler.com/bliki/TestPyramid.html); there are 3 main levels
+According to the test levels pyramid of [Mike Cohn](https://martinfowler.com/bliki/TestPyramid.html); there are 3 main levels:

 1. Unit Test
 2. Integration Test